fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 }
 ```

-The script _npm run build:ui_ builds the fronend and copies the production version under the backend repository.  _npm run deploy_ releases the current backend to heroku.
+The script _npm run build:ui_ builds the frontend and copies the production version under the backend repository.  _npm run deploy_ releases the current backend to heroku.

 _npm run deploy:full_ combines these two and contains the necessary <i>git</i> commands to update the backend repository.